R-Finance/rfinance/README.md

 * run locally using the commands below

 ```
 cd rfinance/                                                        # the top-level of the repo
-hugo server -D --destination docs
+hugo -D --destination docs --baseURL="https://www.rinfinance.com/"  # or use ./buildMe.sh
 ```

 # repo layout